lter/lterwg-silica-spatial/README.md

-# LTER Working Group - FROM POLES TO TROPICS: A MULTI-BIOME SYNTHESIS INVESTIGATING THE CONTROLS ON RIVER SI EXPORTS
+# LTER Working Group - From Poles to Tropics: A Multi-Biome Synthesis Investigating the Controls on River Si Exports

 ## PIs: